TCC-SocialNetwork/social_framework/README.md

 ----
 # SocialFramework's Modules

-> Currently the SocialFramework has one module to Users and Relationships, this module provides authentication, resgistrations, relationships between users and searchs in network mounted.
+> Currently the SocialFramework has modules Users, Schedules and Routes.

 ----
 ## Users Module

-> This module provides the principal logic to social networks, like create, confirm and remove relationships between users, beyond searchs, registers, updates and athentications.
+> This module provides the principal logic to social networks, like create, confirm and remove relationships between users, beyond searchs, registers, updates and authentications.

 > The relationships structure was built with a many to many association between Users through Edges.
 The Edges has user origin, user destiny, status can be active or inactive, if is bidirectional or not to specify relationships like two-way or one-way and label with the relationship name.
 May be exists multiple relationships between the same users.
 Each relationship is represent with an Edge.